mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

 1. Upload the plugin files to `/wp-content/plugins/webp-converter-for-media` directory, or install plugin through the WordPress plugins screen directly.
 2. Activate plugin through `Plugins` screen in WordPress Admin Panel.
-3. Use `Settings -> Settings -> WebP Converter` screen to configure the plugin.
+3. Use `Settings -> Settings -> Converter for Media` screen to configure the plugin.
 4. Click on the button `Regenerate All`.
 5. Check if everything works fine.